What is Marble?

 What are the Cons of Marble?

-- Marble can be prone to scratching, but if you select a honed finish, the scratches will be less noticeable.
+- Marble is prone to scratching.
+However, if you select a honed finish, the scratches will be less noticeable.

 How to Care and Maintain Marble